 3. Be a USTA member.
 (To become a member, click here)

 4. Submit to the USTA a physician's or an optometrist's statement attesting that the official has 20/20 visions, either corrected or uncorrected in each eye.
 Click here for the vision form.
-Please note that the vision form must be dated after Dec.
-1, 2016.
+Please note that the vision form within the last twelve months.

 Once you have completed the requirements, please contact your section chairperson for additional information and next steps.